MicrosoftDocs/winrt-api/windows.management.update/windowsupdate_actionresult.md

 ## -description
-Get the underlying [WindowsUpdateActionResult](./windowsupdateactionresult.md) associated with a given [WindowsUpdate](./windowsupdate.md).
+Gets the underlying [WindowsUpdateActionResult](./windowsupdateactionresult.md) associated with the [WindowsUpdate](./windowsupdate.md) object.

 ## -property-value

+The underlying [WindowsUpdateActionResult](./windowsupdateactionresult.md) associated with the [WindowsUpdate](./windowsupdate.md) object.

 ## -remarks

 ## -see-also

 ## -examples